Melanie Verwoerd: National Assembly

 In the first fully democratic elections in South Africa, in 1994, Verwoerd, standing for the ANC, was elected as a member of the National Assembly of South Africa.
 She was re-elected in 1999.
 During her time in parliament, she was involved in the writing of the new Constitution of South Africa, and served on various parliamentary committees, including Local Government and Constitutional Affairs, the Youth Committee, Broadcasting and Communication, and Tourism and Environmental Affairs Portfolio.
 She took part in fact-finding missions, travelling to various locations including The Netherlands, UK, Sweden, Cuba, Chile, Australia, Brazil, Argentina, and the US.
-She was involved in the Women’s Caucus, served as a resource person on the Women’s Budget, and was a member of the Standing Committee investigating surrogacy.
+She was involved in the Women's Caucus, served as a resource person on the Women's Budget, and was a member of the Standing Committee investigating surrogacy.

 During a visit to the United States, she was constantly slighted as it was assumed that she was a secretary to the otherwise all black group of MPs.
 She recalled about the trip: "The organisers could not understand what I was doing there.
 Time and again, it was assumed that I was a secretary, or I was just ignored.
 Things became so bad that my ANC colleagues insisted they would cancel the rest of the trip if the situation did not improve.
 I learnt a few important lessons during this trip.
 Firstly, I felt first-hand what it is like to be excluded on the grounds of race.
 Secondly, I realised that in South Africa we were far ahead of the US when it came to the principle of non-racialism.
 We were living and practising inclusivity, whereas the debate in the States was clearly still an us-and them proposition.
 I returned to South Africa disillusioned and emotionally bruised."

 Under apartheid, black South Africans were not permitted to own land as individuals (through in certain reservations land was administered by the tribal elites), and in the 1994 election, the ANC promised land reform, vowing to give 30% of black South Africans individual land ownership by 1999.
-In addition, the ANC promised to build one million modern houses for black South Africans (the vast majority of whom lived in tin or corrugated iron shacks) and to provide running water and electricity to all South Africans.
+In addition, the ANC promised to build one million modern houses for black South Africans (the vast majority of whom did not live in formal housing) and to provide running water and electricity to all South Africans.
 In 2000, Verwoerd admitted that the ANC had failed to carry out its 1994 election program, saying: "We didn't realize the enormous constraints that we would face once in government...I'm absolutely convinced that the people in the ANC are committed as always to deliver, to the point that they actually get frenetic about it.
 It's no easy task-the job's just too big and the resources are too scarce".